Follow Your Dream: An Essential Guide to RVing for Beginners in 2023

 I interviewed a close friend who had just gotten back from a year long trip cross country in her Lance travel trailer and her Ford F-150 truck.
 We talked for hours about everything from towing to trip planning to membership sites and how to outfit my RV.
 She also gave me the confidence that I could learn how to tow a travel trailer and back it up!

-I also joined online RV & Airstream groups, though I have to say when you ask a question in those groups be prepared for multiple answers, opinions and advice.
-In the end you will need to weigh it all for yourself and decide what is best for you.
+I also joined online RV & Airstream groups, so when you ask a question, be prepared for multiple answers, opinions, and advice.
+An important point most RVers in these groups agreed on is that they never use Google Maps when pulling or driving their RV, and there are other dedicated RV trip-planning apps you should use instead.
+Ultimately, you will need to weigh it all for yourself and decide what is best for you.

 What type and size RV do you need?

 Deciding how much space you need for your RV lifestyle is a key factor in making sure your travels are as comfortable, convenient, and enjoyable as possible.
 When it comes to being comfortable on the road make sure you map out the space you will need for you and your loved ones.
 Maybe you are flying solo, like me.
 Or perhaps you have a partner and maybe kids or dogs then how much space will they need for sleeping, eating and lounging?
 Consider luxuries like bathroom size, wet or dry baths, living area size, and kitchen amenities.

 Start by checking out some online resources such as RVT.com or Airstream.com to begin to match your requirements to what types of RVs you might consider buying.
 There are so many different makes and models to chose from from motor homes, fifth wheel, Class A, Class B & Class C to travel trailers, truck camper & vans.
 Choosing the right rig for you is going to be a very personal choice.